botirk38/zeropool/README.md

 ### Security Best Practices

-- **Defense-in-depth**: Zeroing at both allocation and deallocation
+- **Performance-first**: Optimized for speed while maintaining safety
 - **Optional memory pinning**: Prevent swapping sensitive data to disk
 - **Auditable**: Simple, safe code that's easy to review
-- **Production-ready**: Suitable for security-critical applications
+- **Flexible**: Users can add zeroing when needed for their use case

 ## Use Cases